jes0411/BetterJoy/README.md

     1. Read the READMEs (they're there for a reason!)
     1. Run *Drivers/ViGEmBus_1.21.442_x64_x86_arm64.exe*
     1. Restart your computer
-2. Run *BetterJoyForCemu.exe*
+2. Run *BetterJoy.exe*
     1. Run as Administrator if your keyboard/mouse button mappings don't work
 3. Connect your controllers.
-4. Start Cemu and ensure CemuHook has the controller selected.
+4. Start your game or emulator and configure your controller.
+5. If you use Cemu, ensure CemuHook has the controller selected.
     1. If using Joycons, CemuHook will detect two controllers - each will give all buttons, but choosing one over the other just chooses preference for which hand to use for gyro controls.
-5. Go into *Input Settings*, choose XInput as a source and assign buttons normally.
+    2. Go into *Input Settings*, choose XInput as a source and assign buttons normally.
         1. If you don't want to do this for some reason, just have one input profile set up with *Wii U Gamepad* as the controller and enable "Also use for buttons/axes" under *GamePad motion source*. **This is no longer required as of version 3**
         2. Turn rumble up to 70-80% if you want rumble.

 * As of version 3, you can use the pro controller and Joycons as normal xbox controllers on your PC - try it with Steam!